Skip to main content

 When you pass away, the trust distributes assets to your named beneficiaries according to your instructions, without going through probate.
 This keeps your estate plan private and typically results in a faster distribution.

 Unlike a will, which becomes a public record during probate, a trust remains private.
 You can modify or revoke the trust at any time during your lifetime.
-Most families pair a revocable trust with a pour-over will as a safety net.
+Most families pair a revocable living trust with a pour-over will as a safety net.

 Is this your situation?